Learn about our Direct Admissions into the 4-Year Traditional BSN program.

 Whether you are a current or prospective student/parent or a prospective faculty member, I am proud to tell you about the Department and encourage you to further explore our website.

-We offer a traditional four-year bachelor's degree program, an accelerated career entry (ACE) program for those with a BS or BA in another discipline, and an online RN to BS program.
+We offer a traditional four-year bachelor's degree program with two admission pathways, an accelerated career entry (ACE) program for those with a BS or BA in another discipline, and a RN to BS completion program with nursing courses offered online.

 Now is a great time to think about Careers in Nursing or to advance your career by pursuing a BS degree, MSN, or EdD in Nursing Education.
 As you probably know, the nation is facing a growing shortage of both nurses and nursing faculty and the demand for these professionals is expected to grow.
-I encourage you to learn more about some of our alumni as I am certain that you will be inspired by their professional accomplishments.
+In fact, according to the US Bureau of Labor Statistics, employment of Registered Nurses is expected to grow by 15% from 2016-2026, much faster than average.
+Alumni from all of the nursing programs are readily recruited by employers.
+In fact, Yale-New Haven Health System hired SCSU alumni as a large percentage of their professional RN staff.

 Lisa M. Rebeschi, PhD, RN, CNE